 Warning: Finding information may be easier than using information.

-A bibliography is a list of sources that you have found with information relevant to your research question.
-Writing a short critique or analysis of each of those resources spells out how you plan to use the information and why you chose it.
+A bibliography lists the sources that you have found with information relevant to your research question.
+Writing a short critique or analysis of each of those resources explains how you plan to use the information and why you chose it.

 The annotation shows that you have read and understood the information you are using—a necessary step in being able to use the information in your writing.